toc777/sbt-eslint/README.md

     addSbtPlugin("com.typesafe.sbt" % "sbt-jshint-plugin" % "1.0.0-SNAPSHOT")

-Then declare the settings required in your build file (JSHintPlugin depends on some other, more generalised settings to be defined).
-For example, for build.sbt:

-    import com.typesafe.sbt.web.SbtWebPlugin
-    import com.typesafe.sbt.jse.SbtJsTaskPlugin
-    import com.typesafe.sbt.jshint.SbtJSHintPlugin

-    SbtWebPlugin.webSettings

-    SbtJsTaskPlugin.jsEngineAndTaskSettings

-    SbtJSHintPlugin.jshintSettings

 By default linting occurs as part of your project's `test` task.
 Both src/main/assets/\*\*/\*.js and src/test/assets/\*\*/\*.js sources are linted.